Skip to main content

 Searches raw event records within a date-time window.
 Set type to choose the event stream:

 • type="click" — raw click events.
-Maximum 14-day window, up to 1,000 records.
+Maximum 14-day window, up to 1,000 records (not paginated).

 Results are automatically filtered by affiliate visibility.
 If your account has a limited affiliate scope, rows for affiliates outside that scope are silently excluded — counts may be lower than expected when querying without an affiliate_id filter.